naeemmusamh/Reading-note/Readme201-03.md

 a- border ( separates the edge of one box )

-b- margin ( set the width and helght to the box or image )
+b- margin ( set the width and height to the box or image )

 c- padding ( space between the border of a box or content )